It’s that time again: Lunar New Year.

 Red packets of money will change hands and dragon dances will roar through the streets as people around the world, predominately of Chinese descent, usher in the Year of the Pig.

-Beyond the usual Lunar New Year traditions, however, is a holiday full of interesting quirks and customs in several destinations around the world.
-Here are 11 things to know:
+Beyond the usual Lunar New Year traditions, however, is a holiday full of interesting quirks and customs.

 1. Locals don’t call it Chinese New Year